my-lambda-projects/Lambda/9-markdown/callbacks.md

 setTimeout(message, 3000);
 ```

-There is a built-in method in JavaScript called ""setTimeout”, which calls a function or evaluates an expression after a given period of time \(in milliseconds\).
-So here, the ""message” function is being called after 3 seconds have passed. \(1 second = 1000 milliseconds\)
+There is a built-in method in JavaScript called “setTimeout”, which calls a function or evaluates an expression after a given period of time \(in milliseconds\).
+So here, the “message” function is being called after 3 seconds have passed. \(1 second = 1000 milliseconds\)

 In other words, the message function is being called after something happened \(after 3 seconds passed for this example\), but not before.
 So the message function is an example of a callback function.